bumjini/bumjini.github.io/_essay/symbolic_ai.md

 4. **A-NESI (Krieken et al., 2023) [[go below](#-algorithm-a-nesi)]
 (Approximate Neurosymbolic Inference)** is a scalable framework that combines neural networks with **symbolic reasoning** for probabilistic neurosymbolic learning tasks.
 Unlike traditional methods that rely on **exact inference** and suffer from exponential time complexity, A-NESI uses neural models to perform **approximate inference** in polynomial time.
 It separates prediction and explanation into two neural components trained on synthetic data generated from background knowledge.
 Additionally, it supports **logical constraints** at test time through a symbolic pruning mechanism, making it well-suited for safety-critical applications.

-### Which Symbolic Engine the LLMs use?
-An LLM gets a prompt describing the a dedicated task.

-* Deductive reasoning → Logic Programming (LP) → Pyke
-* First-order logic → FOL → Prover9
-* Constraint satisfaction → CSP → python-constraint
-* Analytical reasoning → SAT → Z3

 ### Inductive Logic Program (Rule Learning)